A

 Preconfirmation

-The instant transaction confirmation provided when the Arkade Signer cosigns a user’s transaction, enabling immediate execution within the Virtual Mempool before Bitcoin-level finality is achieved.
+The instant transaction confirmation provided when the Arkade Signer cosigns a user’s transaction, enabling immediate execution within the Virtual Mempool.

 Programmable Money

-Bitcoin that can execute complex financial logic automatically, enabled by Arkade’s virtual execution layer without requiring protocol changes or custodial intermediaries.
+Bitcoin that can follow predefined financial logic such as rules for spending or timing conditions, enabled by Arkade’s virtual execution layer.
+This functionality is achieved without changes to the Bitcoin protocol or reliance on custodial intermediaries.

 R